-In actuality, Michael Clarke Duncan is of a similar height as his co-star David Morse and is a couple of inches shorter than James Cromwell.
+In actuality, Michael Clarke Duncan was of a similar height as his co-star David Morse and was a couple of inches shorter than James Cromwell.
 Among other things, creative camera angles were used to create the illusion that Duncan as John Coffey towered over the prison staff, even Brutal Howell and Warden Moores.

 The music played over the loudspeakers in the retirement home as Old Paul Edgecomb first walks out of his room is the same as the music the nurses played at medication time in One Flew Over the Cuckoo's Nest (1975).
 The music used is Mantovani's Charmaine.

 At the beginning of the movie, when the old Paul Edgecomb is walking to get some breakfast after waking from that bad dream, he is walking on a tiled floor that is very green, as if it is his Green Mile.

 While many of Stephen King's novels are set in the author's native Maine, The Green Mile (1999) takes place in Louisiana.
 However, the surname of the main character, Edgecomb, is the name of a town on Maine's mid-coast.